rbe549/rbe549.github.io/project1afall2023aerial.md

 <a name='implementation'></a>
 ## 5. Implementation

-1. You will write a function that computes orientation only based on gyro data (using integration, assume that you know the initial orientation from Vicon).
-Check if that works well.
-Plot the results and verify.
+1. Take your function from Project 0 that computes orientation only based on gyro data (using integration, assume that you know the initial orientation from Vicon).
 Add the plot to your report file.
-2. You will write another function that computes orientation only based on accelerometer data (assume that the IMU is only rotating).
-Verify if that function works well before you try to integrate them into a single filter.
-THIS IS VERY IMPORTANT!
+2. Take the function that computes orientation only based on accelerometer data from Project 0 (assume that the IMU is only rotating).
 Add the plot to your report file.
-3. You will write a third function that uses simple complementary filter to fuse estimates from both the gyroscope and accelerometer.
-Make sure this works well before you implement the next step.
-You should observe the estimates to be almost an average of the previous two estimates.
+3. Again, take your complementary filter function that fuses estimates from both the gyroscope and accelerometer from your Project 0.
 Report the value of fusion factor $$\alpha$$ in your report.
 Also, add the plot to your report file.
-3. Now, write a function for Madgwick filter that computes orientation based on gyroscope and accelerometer data only.
+4. Now, **new to Project 1a**, write a function for Madgwick filter that computes orientation based on gyroscope and accelerometer data only.
 Make sure you plot the orientation in all axis and compare with Vicon plots.
 Show the plot in your report as well.

 In the starter code, a function called `rotplot.py` is also included.
 Use this function to visualize the orientation of your output.
 To plot the orientation, you need to give a $$3 \times 3$$ rotation matrix as an input.